 Based on a review of the literature as well as on our own modeling experience, we propose the methodological framework presented in the table 1.
 It is presented in the form of questions that are as many conditions to be respected for the development of process-based models in a capitalisation perspective.
-These conditions have been grouped into four main axes which are: i/(i) explicit assumptions, ii/validation, iii/updatability, iv/(ii) validation, (iii) updatability, (iv) transferability.
+These conditions have been grouped into four main axes which are: (i) explicit assumptions, (ii) validation, (iii) updatability, (iv) transferability.
 We detail the conditions of each axis in the sections 2.2 to 2.5.